The Homesteader

-The Homesteader (1919) is a lost black-and-white silent film by African-American author and filmmaker Oscar Micheaux.
+The Homesteader is a lost 1919 American silent drama film by African-American author and filmmaker Oscar Micheaux.
 The film is based on his novel inspired by his experiences.

 Plot

 The Homesteader involves six principal characters, the leading one being Jean Baptiste (Charles D. Lucas), a homesteader far off in the Dakotas, the lone African American living in the area.
 To this wilderness arrives Jack Stewart, a Scotsman, with his motherless daughter, Agnes (Iris Hall), who doesn't know that she is biracial.
 In Agnes, Baptiste meets the girl of his dreams.
 Peculiar fate threw her in the company of the Homesteader, but, because Baptiste is black and Agnes is presumably white, their love is forbidden by law.
 Baptiste eventually sacrifices the love of this girl of his dreams, goes back to his own people and marries Orlean, the daughter of a black preacher named McCarthy.

 McCarthy, the embodiment of vanity, deceit and hypocrisy, really admires the marriage his daughter has made.
 He speaks of the "rich" young man she has married, praises him to the highest.
 Baptiste does not know, however, that McCarthy requires and is in the habit of having people praise him.
 Baptiste does not do it because he is not of the temperament to do so.
 Because of this failure grows the tragedy of mismarriage to Orlean (Evelyn Preer), a sweet girl, kind and good, but like her mother, without the strength of her convictions.

 Baptiste, Orlean having failed him, is persecuted by McCarthy and by Ethel (McCarthy's other daughter), who, like her father, possesses all the evil a woman is capable of; she is married to weak-kneed Glavis.
 In the end, Orlean, driven insane by the evil she had been the innocent cause of, rights a wrong which causes Baptiste to go back to his land in the Dakotas, where he finds the girl he first discovered.
 Later, he learns the truth about her race and the story has a beautiful ending.